bojanRoba/hyperskill/README.md

 # Hyperskill Projects

-This is a repo for tracking my progress on Hyperskill Data Science & Analytics Course projects.
+This is a repo for tracking my projects progress, on Hyperskill's Data Science & Analytics Course.

 Let's begin...